TruffleHogDev/LowForward/README.md

 1: Improve the layout and readability of the homepage and navigation pages slightly more, especially on landscape mode mobile devices- there's a bug I notice on Android where you have to scroll a little bit to get the very bottom of the page to render.

 2: Articles need to be rewritten.
 The feedback I generally get is that the content is good, but difficult to read.
 The UI redesign came before the rewrites, but the articles will be rewritten with a tone more appropriate for a general reading audience, and aim to be more engaging by introducing the concept, asking a "why", then answering that why.
 Complementary article-specific UI improvements still need to be made, though some are partially completed.
 This will overall take the most amount of time.

+3: Support page needs to look cleaner.
+It's very blocky and wordy and ugly to look at compared to the other navbar pages.

+4: Homepage to have a component that suggests articles- this is planned for after the rewrites because of the significance of the changes.